EDIorg/ecocomDP/documentation/instructions/README.md

 ## Create
 [back to top](#contents)

-Familiarize yourself with the ecocomDP.
+#### Familiarize yourself with the ecocomDP
 There are several details to be aware of including required and non-required tables and columns, as well as column class restrictions and date-time format expectations.

   * [Table descriptions, relationships, and requirements](https://github.com/EDIorg/ecocomDP/tree/master/documentation/model)

-Understand level-0 dataset content and how it will map to the ecocomDP.
+#### Understand level-0 dataset content and how it will map to the ecocomDP
 Since level-0 content and format varies widely among level-0 datasets, we can't offer a "one size fits all" solution but do have some recommendations on the order in which tables should be created and notes on handling specific types of content.

   * [Table creation recommendations](https://github.com/EDIorg/ecocomDP/blob/master/documentation/instructions/table-creation.md)

-Write a script to convert level-0 data to the ecocomDP tables.
+#### Write a script to convert level-0 data to the ecocomDP tables
 The script should cover these processes:

   * Read in level-0 data and metadata from the EDI Data Repository
   * Reformat level-0 data into ecocomDP tables and write to files